moshiur1412/QuickCMS/README.md

 ## Overview

-This is identified that the project developed as calling name EC_Cleam.
+This is identified that the project developed as calling name QuickCMS.
 The system handles to share your own profile by your own custom format which can share your CV.
 Therefore, the system is completely run error-free in that checking period.

 ## Problem Domain Area

-- To Share online profile with github link.
+- Mr. Derek Ashauer is the famous content writer and project manager, developer of the AshWebStudio IT firm.
+He said that his blog “Last three months, many of our clients has been coming to us for updating their own websites and some clients are waiting for days/weeks on their web guy to make update their websites.
+Others make changes so frequently with hourly fees but if they have a content management system (Ashauer, 2009)”.

+- Mr. Jon Mikel Bailey is the popular content writer he said that his articles about their own experience sharing.
+“Content is king!
+Yes, it is very important, if you want to update your content each and every moment what will happen.
+First spend more money and second you will not publish good content as you should (Bailey & Jon-Mikel, 2013) “.

+- Mr. Brent Summers is an effective and active content writer, he said that about the CMS issues on his articles. “if the clients wants to version control for legal sensitives, wants an approval workflow for a massive editorial team, regularly press releases with serialized blogging post, if the clients want to provide search utility or any kinds of API supports and used the multiple language support (Summers, 2000)”..

 ## The Advantages of System